satkar605/retention-optimizer/prescriptive-analysis.md

 ### 2.5 Redundant Constraints

-We removed the following redundant constraints during model formulation:
-1. **Individual customer budget caps:** Redundant with the global budget constraint and one-action-per-customer rule
-2. **Duplicate channel capacity constraints:** Consolidated email and in-app/push constraints to avoid double-counting
-3. **Implied non-negativity:** Binary variable definition already ensures x[i,k] ≥ 0
+During model formulation, we identified and removed three categories of redundant constraints.
+First, individual customer budget caps were redundant given the global budget constraint combined with the one-action-per-customer rule, as no single action exceeds the weekly budget.
+Second, we consolidated email and in-app/push constraints to avoid double-counting, as some preliminary formulations had separated these by specific action type rather than channel category.
+Third, implied non-negativity constraints were removed since the binary variable definition already ensures all decision variables are non-negative.

 ---